DougTheDruid/SoT-ESP-Framework/FAQ.md

 It is possible that once you interact with a player (e.g. they are close enough to you to render), we could store that data as a reference for building a "Crew list" after that interaction, but you will need to build that yourself.

+In the event you need that data, please browse the history of the repo prior to framework version 1.3.0.

 ## General Questions
 ### How can I contact you?